-13 Regular training on NIMS/ICS concepts is needed to ensure new and existing staff are proficient in NIMS/ICS concepts.
-For NIMS-compliant training, see: https://www.fema.gov/nims-training.
+&lt;sup>15 Regular training on NIMS/ICS concepts is needed to ensure new and existing staff are proficient in NIMS/ICS concepts.
+For NIMS-compliant training, see: fema.gov/nims-training.

-- Hold cross-training and state, regional, or national level exercises to validate plans and procedures to include tribes, nongovernmental organizations, and public sector communications stakeholders - Provide training and exercises on new and existing systems, equipment, and SOPs - Develop or update training and exercise programs to address new technologies, data interoperability, cybersecurity, use of federal and national interoperability channels, personally identifiable information, and continuity of communications - Test communications survivability, resilience, and continuity of communications, to include validation of continuity procedures and operational testing of backup systems and equipment - Develop and support instructor cadres to expand training for communications-support personnel - Assess and update training curriculums and exercise criteria to reflect changes in the operating environment and plain language protocols - Identify opportunities to integrate private and public sector communications stakeholders into training and exercises, as well as cost-effective approaches (e.g., distance learning) - Offer cyber training and education on the proper use and security of devices and applications, phishing, malware, other potential threats, and how to guard against attacks - Provide regular training and exercises for alerting authorities incorporating the use of IPAWS
+- Improve states', tribes', and territories' ability to track and share trained Communications Unit personnel during response operations (e.g., include Communications Unit training plan within statewide plans such as the SCIP) - Conduct frequent training and exercises involving personnel from all levels of government who are assigned to operate communications capabilities, to test communications systems and personnel proficiency (e.g., include emerging technologies and system failure), and utilize third-party evaluators with communications expertise - Incorporate human factors in training and exercises to address the demands that voice, video, and data information place on personnel, to ensure that responders effectively use and are not overloaded by available information - Perform exercises that support and demonstrate the adoption, implementation, and use of the NIMS concepts and principles - Hold cross-training and state, regional, or national level exercises to validate plans and procedures to include tribes, nongovernmental organizations, and public sector communications stakeholders - Provide training and exercises on new and existing systems, equipment, and SOPs - Develop or update training and exercise programs to address new technologies, data interoperability, cybersecurity, use of federal and national interoperability channels, personally identifiable information, and continuity of communications - Test communications survivability, resilience, and continuity of communications, to include validation of continuity procedures and operational testing of backup systems and equipment - Develop and support instructor cadres to expand training for communications-support personnel - Assess and update training curriculums and exercise criteria to reflect changes in the operating environment and plain language protocols - Identify opportunities to integrate private and public sector communications stakeholders into training and exercises, as well as cost-effective approaches (e.g., distance learning) - Offer cybersecurity training and education on the proper use and security of devices and applications, phishing, malware, other potential threats, and how to guard against attacks - Provide regular training and exercises for Alerting Authorities incorporating the use of IPAWS